Moscow uprising of 1905: Analysis

+The pavilion of the Krasnopresnenskaya metro station in Moscow, in the historic Presnya district.
+A statue of a worker who participated in the Moscow Uprising is visible.

 Following the proclamation of the October Manifesto and the end of the Russo-Japanese War there was limited hope for a socialist revolution, but the rebels in Moscow could have taken the Kremlin.
 They failed because each rebel area looked after its own and did not consider the city as a whole.
 The main rebel district was Presnensky, home to 150,000 citizens, mainly textile workers.
 It organized its own police instead of attacking the Kremlin.
 Another key failure was that the Nikolayevsky railway station remained in government hands.
 This allowed the Semyonovsky Regiment to arrive from St. Petersburg on 15 December and destroy the uprising.
 The Moscow garrison remained unused due to the government's fear of a mutiny.

 35 soldiers were killed, while 1,059 rebels were killed, including 137 women and 86 children.

 Less than a year later, on 13 August 1906, General Min was assassinated by Socialist Revolutionaries.